-- Has group space appropriate for Centering delivery, providing adequate space and privacy.
-If this space is not exclusively dedicated to group care, Centering will have priority use of the space at any and all times needed for program implementation. - Will commit 4 hours to each Centering session and 8 hours per week for the Centering Coordinator. - The 4 hours is inclusive of the group time itself.
+- Has adequate patient volume for group care, defined as 200 newborn patients per year per location for CenteringPregnancy, to support starting one new group each month. - Has group space appropriate for Centering delivery, providing adequate space and privacy.
+If this space is not exclusively dedicated to group care, Centering will have priority use of the space at any and all times needed for program implementation. - Will commit 4 hours to each Centering session and 8 hours per week for the designated Centering Coordinator. - The 4 hours are inclusive of the group time itself.
 Each Centering session runs 90-120 minutes.
-Additional time before and after is needed for group preparation, co facilitator process evaluation, charting, data entry into Centering Counts, and any other site-specific tasks or group needs. - Based on the implementation pathway and the project management responsibilities in CenteringWorks, the 8 hours weekly allocated for the Centering Coordinator is the recommended amount of time to ensure implementation success and long-term sustainability.
+Additional time before and after is needed for group preparation, co facilitator process evaluation, charting, data reporting, and any other site-specific tasks or group needs - Based on the implementation pathway and the project management responsibilities in CenteringWorks, the 8 hours weekly allocated for the Centering Coordinator is the recommended amount of time to ensure implementation success and long-term sustainability.